-While I no longer dine on my mother’s picnic concoction, I still love sandwiches, and my kids and I often take a spring picnic to a local park.
-In addition to pasta salad and zucchini bread, flower sandwiches are one of our favorite things to pack.
+While I no longer dine on my mother’s picnic concoction, I still love sandwiches, and my kids and I often take a picnic to a local park.
+In addition to pasta salad and zucchini bread, fancy sandwiches are one of our favorite things to pack.
 They are as fun to make as they are to eat, kids love them, and they really do look like artistic masterpieces when they’re done.
 When made with a flower-shaped cookie cutter and a small round cutter, they become charming little snacks.
 But don’t stop at a floral theme.
 You can make these sandwiches with whatever cookie cutter shapes you like, from letters to animals to hearts and stars.
 They are wonderful for a party or an afternoon tea, and your child can do most of the prep on her own.

 What You’ll Need

 - 8 slices whole-wheat bread (for the bottom of the sandwich)

 - 8 slices white bread (for contrast on top)

 - 8 tablespoons jam (raspberry, apricot, strawberry, or mix them up)

 What to Do

 - Have your child cut the whole-wheat bread into decorative shapes using a round cookie cutter with fluted edges.
 Let her cut small circles out of the white bread slices using a smaller, round cookie cutter.